Goffaux-Lab/how-to-use-goffaux-lab/README.md

 change a repository's visibility from private to public, and then delete it.

 ## Overview of the workflow
+In the following, the **bold** words are git specific terms which can be googled to learn more.

 Github repositories can be **forked** between accounts (i.e. create a copy) so that others can use them too.
 The original copy is called the **upstream**.
 So you can **fork** a repository from your personal github account to the